klust/SupercomputersForStarters/docs/7_Accelerators/7_01_What_are_accelerators.md

-Graphic cards were originally very specialised fixed-function hardware that was not really programmable but this changed in the early '00s with graphics cards as the NVIDIA GeForce 3 and ATI Radeon 9300 (ATI was later aquired by AMD which still uses the Radeon brand).
+Graphic cards were originally very specialised fixed-function hardware that was not really programmable but this changed in the early '00s with graphics cards as the NVIDIA GeForce 3 and ATI Radeon 9300 (ATI was later acquired by AMD which still uses the Radeon brand).
 It didn't take long before scientist looking for more and cheaper compute power took note and started experimenting with using that programmability to accelerate certain scientific computations.
 Manufacturers, and certainly NVIDIA, took note and started adding features specifically for broader use.
-This led to the birth of NVIDIA CUDA 1.0 in 2007, the first succesful platform and programming model for programming graphics cards that were now called Graphics Processing Units (or GPU) as they became real programmable processors.
+This led to the birth of NVIDIA CUDA 1.0 in 2007, the first successful platform and programming model for programming graphics cards that were now called Graphics Processing Units (or GPU) as they became real programmable processors.
 And the term GPGPU for General-Purpose GPU is also used for hardware that is particularly suited to be used for non-graphics work also.
 GPGPU programming quickly became popular,